 I totally agree.
 Aunt May is dead.
 And if she's not - with a description like that - she should be.

 In a moment of insanity, Peter actually attempts to ask the Green Goblin for help (face palm).
 Here's the prison were the Goblin is being held - I forget if its the Vault or the Raft.

 It just occurred to me how unrealistic this prison is.
 Taxpayers simply won't allow that much tech in a prison.
-On the other hand, in Universe 616, super-villains are real.
+On the other hand, in Earth-616, super-villains are real.
 So - maybe.